Chaos Calls 04: Behind the Lines

 After turning to look at Willis I stop to think for a moment.
 I say, “I know the troops will surrender, but will they fight for me?”

-The man smiles, and says, “Yes, Phil.
+The man smiles as he says, “Yes, Phil.
 I did my apprenticeship in the pass while we prepared it to build a citadel wall.
 However, they never got it finished, just the first wall and the gatehouse.
 Give me a few wagon loads of stone blocks and I’ll have a strong wall up in a few days.
 Why?”

-We all smile, and I ask, “Do you have anyone who can lead your army after I leave for my other duties?”
+We all smile as I ask, “Do you have anyone who can lead your army after I leave for my other duties?”